q-info/QAL-Lite/README.md

 **QAL Lite** presents a glimpse of the main features of QAL.
 Check the `QAL-Abstract` and `QAL Lite-Screenshots` files in [QAL Docs](./doc/) for more details.

 As to teaching math in particular, QAL aims to teach the concepts of linear algebra and group theory visually and interactively as an intuitive mathematical *game*.
-(For more on this, check the QAL GPP `QAL GameMode` in [QAL Docs](./doc/)).
+(For more on this, check the QAL GPP `QAL GameMode` in [QAL Docs](./doc/).)

 Besides quantum computing, the math nicely presented in QAL has applications in machine learning and AI, computer graphics, cybersecurity, and many other mathematical sciences.

+For what&lsquo;s new in this version of QAL Lite, check the `What&lsquo;s New` page of `QAL Help`.
+QAL also has a fledgling `QAL User Guide` that you may like to check in `QAL Help`.

 QAL Lite is currently hosted on GitHub, and is hosted and accessible also from [here](http://eng.staff.alexu.edu.eg/staff/moez/QAL/Lite).